 This Post May Contain Affiliate Links.
 Please Read my Disclosure Policy.

 How to makeover tall candlestick style lamps that are used on buffets and console tables using paint and wallpaper.
 It is an easy DIY lamp makeover project that can be done in 30 minutes or less.

-Here are the lamps – Before
+Here are the candlestick lamps – Before

-I still wanted opaque shades as they provide more dramatic light at night as the light only shines up and down – not through the shade.
+I liked the black opaque shades as they provide more dramatic light at night as the light only shines up and down – not through the shade.

-I spread some tacky glue on one inside edge of the paper.
+2. Spread some tacky glue on one inside edge of the paper.

 The scrapbook paper is a soft taupe color that looks better with the white shades and the wall color.

-Here is what the desk looks like.
+Here is what the desk compartment on the sideboard works.

 I keep stamps and stationery in here.
 I also have a few letter writing books to use as inspiration to help me come up with the right words when none come to me.